 As a result, the operators are now able to control the machines from the comfort of a specially built concrete and steel Automation Centre, equipped with three Teleremote stations.
 Each station consists of an operator chair, a joystick and two large monitors that provide vision from five strategically placed cameras on the each machine; giving operators an extensive view of the working area.

-“MMC technology increases flexibility and productivity on site,” Mr Laverty added.
+“The Select technology increases flexibility and productivity on site,” Mr Laverty added.

 As well as significantly improving safety, the Teleremote solution has also improved the operators overall working environment.